 Breast-feeding: It is not known if this medication passes into breast milk.
-If you are a breast-feeding mother and are taking ustekinumab, it may affect your baby.
+If you are breast-feeding and are taking ustekinumab, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 There may be an interaction between ustekinumab and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

 - change one of the medications to another,